 Our use of theterm “worldmaking” is much more deliberate in its derivation.
 Since our first encounter 15 years ago with its conceptualization by queer theorists Lauren Berlant and Michael Warner in their influential essay, “Sex in Public,” we have been inspired and challenged by the still generative and demanding implications of their idea of “queer worldmaking”—creative, performative, intimate, public, disruptive, utopian, and more.
 Of such a “world-making project,” they wrote: “The queer world is a space of entrances, exits, unsystematized lines of acquaintance, projected horizons, typifying examples, alternate routes, blockages, incommensurate geographies.”
 Among its key assumptions and commitments are belonging, transformation, memory, mobility, “the inventiveness of the queer world making and of the queer world’s fragility.”
 GLBTQ people, through complex theory, artful exhibition, street activism, and practices of everyday life, have richly embodied, interrogated, and extended this concept.
 Our appropriation of it is dedicatory and aspirational.

 Edited by Charles E. Morris III, Syracuse University and Thomas K. Nakayama, Northeastern University.

-Now out!
-QED 1.3: See Table of Contents here.
+OUT NOW!
+QED 2.1: See Table of Contents here.